Kosi Saka

-Kosi Saka (born 4 February 1986) is a footballer who plays as a midfielder for German Oberliga side Sportfreunde Baumberg.
+Kosi Saka (born 4 February 1986) is a Congolese former professional footballer who played as a midfielder.
 He made three appearances for the DR Congo national team in 2008.

 Club career

-In the 2006–07 season, Saka played for FC Carl Zeiss Jena on loan from Hamburger SV.
+In the 2006–07 season, Saka played for Carl Zeiss Jena on loan from Hamburger SV.
 After being released by Hamburger SV in July 2009, he spent a half year without a club, and on 10 January 2010, he signed for KFC Uerdingen.

 International career

 Born in Zaire, Saka earned three caps for the DR Congo national team.